coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater/step-5-installing-validator/next-steps.md

 * Subscribe to your Execution Client and Consensus Client's Github repository to be notified of new releases.
 Find the Github links on each EL/CL's Overview section.
 At your EL or CL's github page while logged in, click the **Watch** button > **Custom** > click the checkbox for "**Release**".
 * Join the [community on Discord and Reddit](../../guide-or-how-to-setup-a-validator-on-eth2-mainnet/joining-the-community-on-discord-and-reddit.md#discord) to discuss all things staking related.
 * Familiarize yourself with [Part II - Maintenance](../../guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-ii-maintenance/) section, as you'll need to keep your staking node running at its best.
+* Up your staking understanding with the [EthStaker Knowledge Base](https://docs.ethstaker.cc/ethstaker-knowledge-base/).
 * Review your staking validator backups!
 * **Finished testing?** Before decommissioning your validator, it's good practice to properly [exit your validator](../../guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-iii-tips/voluntary-exiting-a-validator.md) as this improves staking network health.